discordianfish/blog/src/pages/case-studies/koko/index.md

 identify bad actors and damaging content.
 Koko detects issues in real time and notifies your moderation system.

-Koko is already used by several top online communities to support over 100 million moderation decisions per day.
+Koko was used by several top online communities to support over 100 million moderation decisions per day and was [acquired by Airbnb](https://www.businessinsider.com/airbnb-quietly-acquired-an-ai-content-moderation-startup-in-2018-2020-1) in 2018.

 ## Rancher to Kubernetes migration